Categories

 How much is the foundation and where can I buy?

-Don’t drop the bottle on a hard floor or this will happen. *cries*
+Final tip (and most important)… don’t drop the bottle on a hard floor or this will happen. *cries*

 Don't drop your Il Makiage Woke Up Like This foundation or you'll regret it!